hapi-learning/hapi-learning/README.md

 $ git clone https://gitlab.com/fknop/ATL3-hapi-learning.git hapi-learning
 ```

-#### Configure your environments variables
+### 4. Configure your environments variables

-Create a .env file in the root folder and change the options below:
+Create a `.env` file in the root folder and change the options below:

 ```
 # Connections